-Construction firms plan out projects according to the needs of their clients, and they meet with the clients to get all the details about the projects.
-When starting the project, the firms will need key workers to help them plan out the projects, hire the right staff, and keep the project on schedule.
+Construction firms plan out projects according to the needs of their clients, and they meet with their clients to get all the details about the project.
+When starting a project, the firms will need key workers to help them plan it out, hire the right staff, and keep the project on schedule.

 Management services could help them assign the correct roles to the workers and get a crew that stays on track.
-With many projects, it is vital for the companies to create steps for completing them and avoiding common problems that make the project complicated or just not feasible.
-With the right management services, the firms learn when to make changes to control costs and complete the project on time.
+With many projects, it is vital for companies to create steps for completing tasks and mitigating issues to keep the project moving toward completion.
+With the right construction management services, the firms learn when to make changes to control costs and complete the project on time.

 Planning the Project

-The first step of any construction project is to create a plan from start to finish, and the project manager must set up milestones for each phase of the project.
-The plan will show how much the project will cost the customer and probabilities that could emerge when completing the project.
+The first step of any construction project is to create a plan from start to finish and have the project manager set up milestones for each phase of the project.
+The plan will show how much the project will cost the client and any probabilities that could emerge when constructing the project.